karx/karx.github.io/hire/frontend/README.md

 * Good understanding of SEO principles and ensuring that application will adhere to them.

-If this is interesting for you then please share your resume alongside the opening you are interested in.
+If this is interesting for you then please share your resume alongside the opening you are interested in on [email](mailto:kartik@akriya.co.in).
 Also, Please feel free to reach out in case of any queries.

 Thanks.
 Kartik Arora
+kartik@akriya.co.in